Home » Blog » Fixing Customer Service

 Fixing Customer Service

-I have been physically out of pocket at the office for several months as I have been running in/out of meetings all over Northwest Indiana with our partners and clients.
+I have been physically out of pocket at the office for several months as I have been running in/out of meetings all over Northwest Alabama with our partners and clients.
 The benefit is the growth we have experienced is great as we are able to grow and employ more awesome people.
 But that growth comes at a price and today I want to write about what has happened and some hard decisions that I, as the owner and the person ultimately responsible, am making to "fix" the problem.
 Now I say "fix" as I don't know if these will truly fix the problem.
 I know they won't hurt things but as an agile company we have to change and adapt, do so quickly, efficiently, and constantly evolve.

 The failures